pantheon-systems/documentation/source/_docs/guides/cloudflare-enable-https.md

 Historically, running HTTPS required additional cost and complexity due to the need to obtain a certificate.
 However, thanks to a concerted effort by many providers, these barriers are being eliminated, and it is now possible for anyone to offer secure encrypted transport as the default for their website.

-This guide will show you how to take advantage of CloudFlare's free HTTPS service for any site on Pantheon, including those using the Personal plan.
+This guide will show you how to take advantage of Cloudflare's free HTTPS service for any site on Pantheon, including those using the Personal plan.
 Best of all, you will be able to use __Full SSL__ mode, which insures that traffic is encrypted end-to-end, without any "air gap".

-## Sign up for CloudFlare
+## Sign up for Cloudflare

 For the purposes of this guide, we assume you have a site that is already live on Pantheon, or one that is ready to be launched.

-When you first register, CloudFlare will direct you immediately towards migrating your domain name.
-It's best to go ahead with this and to take the time to use CloudFlare as your DNS provider.
+When you first register, Cloudflare will direct you immediately towards migrating your domain name.
+It's best to go ahead with this and to take the time to use Cloudflare as your DNS provider.
 Their handy wizard will help you port over your existing settings.

 ## DNS Configuration

-In addition to gratis HTTPS service, content distribution, and many nifty security features, CloudFlare also offers the ability to use a CNAME for the "root" domain for your site through something they call [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).
+In addition to gratis HTTPS service, content distribution, and many nifty security features, Cloudflare also offers the ability to use a CNAME for the "root" domain for your site through something they call [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).

 We recommend you take advantage of this feature as it frees you up from being tied to a single IP address, which is inherently risky.
 In addition, using CNAME Flattening is the only way to standardize on HTTPS with a root domain.
 Here are some example DNS settings: